-You’ll agree that new haircare products debut on the market almost every day.
-The reality is that many of these products contain harsh chemicals that weaken the hair follicles, making them grow thin hair that’s susceptible to easy breakage.
-So the more you use these products, the higher your chances of experiencing hair thinning.
+The ever-growing array of haircare products on the market introduces a new challenge.
+Many of these products contain harsh chemicals that can weaken your hair follicles.
+This, in turn, results in the growth of thin, fragile hair that is susceptible to breakage.
+The more frequently you use these products, the higher the risk of experiencing hair thinning.

 Effective Steps to Improve the Quality of a Thinning Hair